 To that end, school uniform should be worn properly to and from school and throughout the school day.
+The school uniform standards and where uniform is available for purchase, can be found in Appendix C.

 Coats and additional outer garments may be worn to and from school but not in the school building.
 A school tie must be worn properly at all times (except in PE or with permission for reasons of health and safety).
 Shoes must be worn in the school building and not trainers.
 Shirts must be tucked in.